matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 Placing differently sized items explicitly may have unexpected side effects with Grids default auto-placement algorithm.
 The combination of explicit and implicit placement sometimes results in unwanted gaps between grid items.
 This is because of the default placement algorithm only ever moving forward when placing items and never backtracking to fill holes.

-[ INFO/TIP BLOCK ]
-Implicit, explicit, whatisit?
-If you’re not sure what I mean by explicit and implicit, head over to CSS-Tricks and read about the difference between explicit and implicit grids.

 ```css
 .grid {
   display: grid;